CodeMakesItGo/KML_Player/README.md

 From this point you should be able to see 1Hz update rates in Google Earth and the path that the vehcile has traveled.

-If you just want to see the final KML file without the 1Hz up, look at the following files:
+If you just want to see the final KML file without the 1Hz update, look at the following files:
 KML_Player/KML_Player/bin/Debug/KML/Quad_Path.kml
 KML_Player/KML_Player/bin/Debug/KML/Quad_Position.kml